What’s In This Guide?

 Although Dachshunds are predominantly pets these days, many retain the drives of their scent hound ancestors.

-They may have a strong instinct to chase small animals and birds, and so need to have a good recall taught from a young age, or to be exercised on a long line when in areas that wildlife may be lurking.
+They may have a strong instinct to chase small animals and birds.
+As a result it is important that Dachshund puppies are taught a good recall from a young age.
+Alternatively they should be exercised on a long line when in areas that wildlife may be lurking.

 Do Dachshunds bark a lot?

 This is a breed that is prone to barking.
 When hunting underground they would need to alert their handler to their location, and so have been bred to be naturally noisy.

 Miniature Dachshunds are known for having temperament issues and grumpiness or snappiness is not uncommon.

 A study published in 2008 recorded that Dachshunds were among those breeds more likely to show aggression to humans

 As with any puppy, the first type of training all dogs need to undergo is potty training and socialization.

 Thorough socialization from a very young age will help your Dachshund to accept your friends into your home happily.
 And enjoy new experiences without anxiety.

 Some enthusiasts claim that the breed can be naturally wary around children, so particular effort should be taken to socialize every Wiener puppy thoroughly with kids.